TIMOTHY

 main report prepared for the Maryland State Arts Council.
 Report describing the

-methodology and results of a Maryland Statewide Survey conducted to measure the
+methods and results of a Maryland Statewide Survey conducted to measure the

 Economic impact of the Arts in Maryland.
 (June 1989)